SirRicSteel/TheosResearch.org/governance/THEOS_FAQ.md

 - **Response verbosity** (how detailed outputs can be)
 - **Adaptation** (how the system learns from consequences)

-**Key Insight:** THEOS governs AI behavior **without** modifying model weights, requiring retraining, or claiming consciousness.
+**Key Insight:** THEOS governs AI behavior **without** modifying model weights, requiring retraining, or claiming recursive refinement.

 **Analogy:** Think of the THEOS Governor as a **Theostat**—a thermostat for AI safety that monitors risk signals and automatically adjusts constraints to keep the system operating within safe boundaries.
-Like a spam filter that learns from consequences (not consciousness), THEOS accumulates wisdom from past interactions without subjective experience.
+Like a spam filter that learns from consequences (not recursive refinement), THEOS accumulates wisdom from past interactions without subjective experience.

 ---